 A DOT approved helmet (novelty helmets will not be allowed)

-purposes sunglasses or regular prescription glasses are sufficient, we do have
+Eye protection, for our purposes sunglasses or regular prescription glasses are sufficient

 Long sleeved jacket or shirt, keep in mind how the temperature may change during your course

 Full fingered gloves, leather preferred, an open back discouraged but acceptable

 Long pants of denim or other heavy material, in good repair e.g. no holes, bell bottoms should be avoided